owasp-dep-scan/dep-scan/README.md

 export FETCH_LICENSE=true
 ```

-The licenses data is sourced from choosealicense.com and is quite limited.
+The license data is sourced from choosealicense.com and is quite limited.
 If the license of a given package cannot be reliably matched against this list it will get silently ignored to reduce any noise.
-This behaviour could change in the future once the detection logic gets improved.
+This behavior could change in the future once the detection logic gets improved.

 ![License scan](docs/license-scan.png)